ultimosparc/lfcs_exam/Operation_of_Running_Systems.md

 Daemons	Server processes that run continuously.
 Many are launched during system startup and then wait for a user or system request indicating that their service is required.	httpd, sshd, libvirtd
 Threads	Lightweight processes.
 These are tasks that run under the umbrella of a main process, sharing memory and other resources, but are scheduled and run by the system on an individual basis.
 An individual thread can end without terminating the whole process and a process can create new threads at any time.
 Many non-trivial programs are multi-threaded.	firefox, gnome-terminal-server
 Kernel Threads	Kernel tasks that users neither start nor terminate and have little control over.
 These may perform actions like moving a thread from one CPU to another, or making sure input/output operations to disk are completed.	kthreadd, migration, ksoftirqd

+A critical kernel function called the scheduler constantly shifts processes on and off the CPU, sharing time according to relative priority, how much time is needed and how much has already been granted to a task.

+When a process is in a so-called running state, it means it is either currently executing instructions on a CPU, or is waiting to be granted a share of time (a time slice) so it can execute.
+All processes in this state reside on what is called a run queue and on a computer with multiple CPUs, or cores, there is a run queue on each.

+However, sometimes processes go into what is called a sleep state, generally when they are waiting for something to happen before they can resume, perhaps for the user to type something.
+In this condition, a process is said to be sitting on a wait queue.

+There are some other less frequent process states, especially when a process is terminating.
+Sometimes, a child process completes, but its parent process has not asked about its state.
+Amusingly, such a process is said to be in a zombie state; it is not really alive, but still shows up in the system's list of processes.